realAngryAnalytics/irisClassificationMLOps/docs/model_registration.md

     acc_to_beat = 0
 ```

-Compare the new model accuracy with the previous model accuracy to beat and if the model is better, register it. *Note: the model is being registered via `parentrun.register_model` and not `workspace.register_model`.
-This is important as it nicely ties the registered model and artifact back to all the context of how it was created.
+Compare the new model accuracy with the previous model accuracy to beat and if the model is better, register it. *Note: the model is being registered via `parentrun.register_model` and not `Model.register_model`.
+This is important as it nicely ties the registered model and artifact back to all the context of how it was created.*
 ```
 if model_accuracy > acc_to_beat:
     print("model is better, registering")